jeanboy44/logistic_regression_pytorch/README.md

 # 구성
-## 1. linear regression with pytorch
+## 1. linear regression from scratch
+- linear regression with sklearn
-- linear regression 이해하기
+- linear regression from scratch
-- predict 구현
-- train 구현
+    - prediction
-- pytorch로 구현
+    - training
+- linear regression with numpy
+- linear regression with pytorch 1
+- linear regression with pytorch 2

-## 2. logistic regression with pytorch
+## 2. logistic regression from scratch
+- linear regression with sklearn
-- logistic regression 이해하기
+- linear regression from scratch
-- predict 구현
-- train 구현
+    - prediction
-- pytorch로 구현
+    - training
+- linear regression with numpy
+- linear regression with pytorch

 ## 3. logistic regression to deep learning